Meet the Founder Nikos Vasilellis

 My drive to learn continuously and improve my skills led me to obtain the following 3 swimming certificates within a year:

-- AUSTSWIM Teacher of Swimming and Water Safety™, which is the main certificate for anyone who wants to begin teaching in Australia
+- AUSTSWIM Teacher of Swimming and Water Safety™, which is one of the main certificate for anyone who wants to begin teaching in Australia

 - AUSTSWIM Teacher of Aquatics- Access and Inclusion™, for teaching people with disability, chronic condition, senior adults and cultural and linguistic diverse backgrounds (CALD)